 Mr Clifford F Walker was the chief physicist and Ron Buchan was his assistant.
 Norman and Tom’s main function was to make Radium boxes and applicators for Radiotherapy treatment using the element Radium.
-The Radium was stored in a lead lined shed which Tom had to help construct, in this shed was an old bank safe which also had to be lead lined.
+The Radium was stored in a lead lined shed which Tom had to help construct.
+In this shed was an old bank safe which also had to be lead lined.
 The Radium was supplied in small 2cm x 1cm cylinder form from Amersham and kept in the safe in lead lined drawers.
 This was used to treat mainly cervix and breast cancers.
-They also had a KX 10, which is a hard X Ray machine.
+They also had a KX10, which is a hard X Ray machine.

 Andy Dawson subsequently became Chief Technician.
 Mike Webber joined August 1975 and became Chief Technician in 2004 when Andy Dawson retired.

 It is believed that the Electronics section become known as Medical Equipment Management Service (MEMS) around 1992.
 Staff numbers at this point were around 12.

 Instrument Curator, Graham Bartrip, based in Clifton House, Clifton Place, behind Greenbank Hospital, Plymouth, headed up what became the Mechanical section of MEMS in 1992.
 This team at the time was around 7 or 8 persons.
 Graham retired shortly after, when the whole of MEMS moved into a purpose-built facility on Level 4 of Derriford Hospital in Feb 1994.

 SMWS moved into a newly constructed workshop in the Estates Building at Derriford in 1996.

 Biomedical Engineering, which had for many years been a team of 2 or 3 attached to the Electronics Unit was established as a separate unit in 1992 and moved into an adjacent facility at Derriford in 1996